Donald Sussman: Political contributions

 A liberal Democrat, Sussman is a longtime donor to Democratic candidates.
 Sussman helped raise funds in support of the political candidacies of Bill and Hillary Clinton beginning in the 1990s.
 Sussman also raised funds for the Al Gore 2000 presidential campaign and Connecticut U.S. Senators Chris Dodd and Joe Lieberman.
 In 2016, Sussman donated $40 million to Democratic super PACs and aligned groups, including $21 million to the Priorities USA Action super PAC supporting the presidential candidacy of Democratic nominee Hillary Clinton.
 The contributions made Sussman and his Paloma Partners the single largest supporter of Democrats and Clinton in the 2016 election cycle; in the 2018 midterm elections, Sussman was the fifth-most generous individual donor, contributing $27 million to Democrats and Democratic-aligned groups.
 He was previously a major contributor to the Maine Democratic Party and to its arms raising money for state House and state Senate campaigns.
-In 2011 interview, Sussman said that he regarded his political donations as a part of his broader philanthropy.
+In a 2011 interview, Sussman said that he regarded his political donations as a part of his broader philanthropy.
+Sussman remains close, however, with a number of prominent Republicans and Conservatives including Devin Nunes, Laura Ingraham and Richard Grenell.